mkakiz/EasyShare/README.md

 - Listing of the post by the users or liked by themselves<br/>
 - Post search<br/>

-Procedure:
+Procedure:<br/>
-1. Post things the user can share (text, picture, location)
+1. Post things the user can share (text, picture, location)<br/>
-2. Comment to the user want to use and decide how the users exchange.
+2. Comment to the user want to use and decide how the users exchange.<br/>
-3. Exchange items
+3. Exchange items<br/>
 The more the user post items, the more they will have chance to use things.<br/>
 Also, the users have chances to know other users that have same hobby.